 You are using an outdated browser.
 Some of the rich features of this site is not going to function on this browser.
 Consider updading your browser or using a newer browser.

 From February 2013 to January 2017, McDonough served as White House Chief of Staff for President Barack Obama.
 In that role, McDonough managed the White House staff, as well as Cabinet Secretaries and agency leaders.
 He advised the President on domestic policy and national security challenges facing the country, management issues facing the federal government, and devised and enforced plans and accountability for performance and goals, maintaining the Obama Administration’s reputation for effective, ethical operation.
-He planned and coordinated efforts to recruit and retain key talent—including an unprecedented expansion of technology experts, engineers and content generators within the White House and across the federal government.
+He planned and coordinated efforts to recruit and retain key talent—including an unprecedented expansion of technology experts and engineers within the White House and across the federal government.

-Prior to his eight-year stint in the White House, McDonough served in senior leadership and policy making positions in the U.S. House of Representatives, as Professional Staff Member on the International Relations Committee, and in the U.S. Senate, for the Senate Majority Leader and for Senator Ken Salazar (CO).
+Prior to his eight-year tenure in the White House, McDonough served in senior leadership and policy-making positions in the U.S. House of Representatives, as Professional Staff Member on the International Relations Committee, and in the U.S. Senate, for the Senate Majority Leader and for Senator Ken Salazar (CO).

 He is on the board of directors for Catalyte, a Baltimore-based company that uses AI and data science to build technology workforces for the world’s most progressive companies.
 He is a member of the National Democratic Institute board of directors and of the advisory council for the Tent Partnership for Refugees.
 He is also on the board of directors for the SAFE Project, a national nonprofit working to end the nation’s catastrophic addiction epidemic.

 McDonough received his B.A., summa cum laude, from St. John’s University (MN) and his M.S. from Georgetown University School of Foreign Service.
 He lives in Maryland with his wife and three children.